ronachen99/svg-logo-generator/README.md

 Furthermore, the application relies on another npm package called Validate Color to validate and ensure the accuracy of color inputs.

 <br>

+## License

+The application is covered under the [MIT License](https://github.com/ronachen99/svg-logo-generator/blob/main/LICENSE).
+Please refer to the documentation for more details.